aindilis/gourmet-formalog-standalone/README.md

 docker container exec -it <CONTAINER> bash
 ```

-Or if that doesn't work:
+Or if there are no running Gourmet-Formalog containers, then:

 ```
 docker images